talis/echo-php-client/README.md

 cd echo-php-client
 docker build -t "echo-php-client:dev" --build-arg git_oauth_token=<yout github oauth token> .

-# When the above has build successfully you can run and connect to the container
+# When the above has built successfully you can run and connect to the container
-docker run -v /path/to/echo-php-client:/var/echo-php-client -i -t echo-php-client:dev /bin/bash
+docker run -v /path/on/host/machine/to/echo-php-client:/var/echo-php-client -i -t echo-php-client:dev /bin/bash

 # Then inside the container